 Q. Is there somewhere to eat on site?

 The Cafe at the Museum serves breakfasts, lunches and home-made cakes and is open to Museum visitors and the general public.
 There are other local places to eat, your Museum wristband allows you to come and go on your day of visit.

 Q. Can I bring my own food or leave the Museum to get food?

 Yes, you can bring your own food into the Museum.
 There are benches under cover in the courtyard.
-There are tables available in the Children Eating Room at weekends.
+There are tables available in the Children Eating Room and/ the Chomping Room at weekends.
 These are subject to availability and may be full at peak times.
 Your Museum wristband allows you to come and go on the day of your visit if you want to leave to get food.